cloudwatt/applications/bundle-trusty-lamp/README_EN.md

 ### All of this is fine, but you do not have a way to run the stack thru the console ?

-Et bien si !
+Yes !
 Using the console, you can deploy a LAMP server :

 1. Go the Cloudwatt Github in the applications/bundle-trusty-lamp repository
 2. Cliquez sur le fichier nommé bundle-trusty-lamp.heat.yml